 Proposed solutions to the problem

-One problem with grue is that it’s definition includes a reference to time.
+One possible problem with grue is that it’s definition includes a reference to time.

 The problem with this argument =